arabcoders/watchstate/guides/webhooks.md

 - In old version of plex i.e. pre `1.41.6.9606` marking items as watched and if you didn't have progress on the show will not show the item in continue watching, this is a limitation of the old plex version and not watchstate. [reference](https://forums.plex.tv/t/continue-watching-is-buggy-unable-to-figure-out-why/869224/65)
+- Plex doesn't send watch progress update events during playback, it only sends the progress update during `play`, `pause`, `stop`, `resume` events.
+So the progress update from plex will not be reflected until one of those events kicks in.

 ### Plex via Tautulli

 - **Marking items as unplayed** is not reliable, as Tautulli’s webhook payload lacks the data needed to detect this change.
+- Similarly to plex, Tautulli doesn't send watch progress update events during playback.

 ### Emby